swisnl/pdfcrowd-client/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

+🚨 **THIS PACKAGE HAS BEEN ABANDONED** 🚨

+We don't use this package anymore in our own projects and there is an official package with Composer support, so that's why we have chosen to abandon it.
+We suggest using the official [pdfcrowd/pdfcrowd](https://github.com/pdfcrowd/pdfcrowd-php) package instead.
+Feel free to fork our code and maintain your own copy.

 This is a API client for pdfcrowd.com.
 It is based on the [pdfcrowd/pdfcrowd-php](https://github.com/pdfcrowd/pdfcrowd-php) project but adjusted for usage with Composer.
 It also includes a Laravel service provider and unit tests.

 ## Work in progress